omega-gg/tevo/README.md

 tevo is a command line [Semantic Player](https://omega.gg/about/SemanticPlayer) built for [Motion Freedom](https://omega.gg/about/MotionFreedom).<br>
 Designed to retrieve and play video resources from a single line of text.<br>
-With a focus on simplicity, efficiency and lightness.<br>
+With a focus on efficiency, simplicity and lightness.<br>

 tevo is like a [yt-dlp](https://github.com/yt-dlp/yt-dlp) that plays videos instead of downloading them.<br>